jipiboily/spree_multi_lingual/README.md

 	SpreeMultiLingual.languages = ["fr", "en", "es"]

-There is no fallback of default language for now!
+Warning: there is no fallback of default language for now!

-It uses Globalize3.
-Some code inspired from [https://github.com/tomash/spree_globalize](https://github.com/tomash/spree_globalize) (even took some pieces of code!
-Especially the "globalize_accessors" method.
-Why reinvent the wheel when you don't have to?)
+It uses Globalize3, easy_globalize3_accessors and routing-filter.
+Thanks to [Tomash](https://github.com/tomash) that told me about those two awesome gems: easy_globalize3_accessors and routing-filter.

 Example